GoogleCloudPlatform/community/tutorials/bigtable-oc/index.md

 This tutorial shows how to implement client-side tracing in your Cloud Bigtable workloads using OpenCensus and Stackdriver.
-While Cloud Bigtable surfaces a number of helpful server-side metrics via Stackdriver, applications can realize added benefits from implementing client-side tracing.
+While Cloud Bigtable surfaces a number of helpful server-side metrics with Stackdriver, applications can realize added benefits from implementing client-side tracing.
-For example, server-side metrics do not give you a window into the round-trip latency of calls made to your Bigtable endpoint and can only be surfaced using client-side tracing.
+For example, server-side metrics do not give you a window into the round-trip latency of calls made to your Cloud Bigtable endpoint, which can only be surfaced using client-side tracing.

 ## Costs